This gas information sheet provides information about applying for an exemption under the Gas Safety (Gas Installation) Regulations 2018.

 - a licensed gasfitter: submit a Gas Exemption application online via GasTrac.
 Watch our

-- not a licensed gasfitter: provide a written application via email to ESV at .
+- not a licensed gasfitter: provide a written application by email to Energy Safe at

 You can only apply for exemption from one clause at a time.
 This means a separate application must be completed for each clause an exemption is being sought for.

 Once the application is submitted, Energy Safe will send an acknowledgement receipt by email and a payment request form for the Schedule 6 application fee, which must be paid before the review process proceeds.
 (Payment of the fee does not mean the gas exemption application will be granted.)

 If the exemption application: